coderlemon17/MyCheatSheets/Learn/PRML/README.md

   - Compensating for class priors:
     - E.g. In cancer detection, regular data set might only contains few images with cancer, so we might want to modify the proportion of cancer and non-cancer images to acquire better classification model.
 After that, when we apply model **to a real data set**: we can divide the learned posterior by prior class probabilities $p(C_k)$ of training data set and then multiply the $p(C_k)$ of the real data set (approximately the class fraction).
 Finally after normalization we can acquire the posterior for the real data set.
   - Combining models:
-    - We might want to use different models for handling different subsets of features.
+    - We might want to use different models for handling **different subsets of features**.
     - Conditional independence assumption / Naive Bayes model:
       - $p(\mathbb{x}_I,\mathbb{x}_B|C_k) = p(\mathbb{x}_I|C_k)p(\mathbb{x}_B|C_k)$
       - <img src="./pic/image-20201010143733703.png" alt="image-20201010143733703" style="zoom:67%;" />